GovTechSG/seed-docs-new/faqs/cloudflare-warp-known-issues.md

 2. Select **Wi-Fi** from the left pane and click **Advanced**.

-?> If the lock icon at the lower left appears locked, click it to unlock the preference pane.
+?> If the lock icon at the lower left appears locked, click the icon to unlock the preference pane.

 <kbd>![wifi](../images/resolve-dns-error-macos/wifi.png)</kbd>